MichaelCaohn/MichaelCaohn.github.io/_pages/about.md

 Hannan Cao is a Ph.D. student supervised by [Hwee Tou Ng](https://www.comp.nus.edu.sg/~nght/) at NUSNLP lab, in the School of Computing, National University of Singapore.

-Prior to his Ph.D. study, he received his bachelor degree in Computer Science in 2020 from Nanyang Technological University.
+Prior to his Ph.D. study, he received his bachelor degree in Computer Science in 2020 from Nanyang Technological University, where he worked with [Sinno Jialin Pan](https://www.cse.cuhk.edu.hk/~sinnopan/).
 His research focus is Natural Language Processing, with the current focus on Grammatical Error Correction.
 He also did internship at ByteDance AI Lab, collaborated with [Yuchen Zhang](https://zhangyuc.github.io).

 # Publications